Skip to product information

 A bold backcountry expedition deep into Kluane’s wilderness — crossing rivers, climbing peaks, and camping beneath towering glaciers in true wild country

-These dates are guaranteed to run.
-Prefer a different adventure window?
+All listed departures are guaranteed to run.
+Looking for a different timing or private group adventure?
 Reach out and we’ll make it happen.

 This trip is challenging, raw, and unforgettable.
 You’ll carry your pack, cross cold creeks, and tackle rugged terrain.
 But you’ll also gain confidence in the backcountry, share campfire meals under Yukon skies, and walk away with a memory that feels bigger than words: standing high above the Kaskawulsh, with the North laid out below you.